File IQ Installation for AWS EC2

 5. Click Refresh License.
 The dialog box closes, and you return to the Refresh Subscription License pane.
 Wait until the Status column for the values you selected in step 4 has changed to a checkmark before proceeding.

-Important: The initial scanning of your selected volume files begins immediately.
-This process can take a while, depending on the number of files and directories that must be scanned initially.
+Important: The initial scanning of your volume files begins immediately.
+This process can take a while, depending on the number of files and directories to be scanned initially.
 It can take on the order of 1 hour per million files and directories for this first scan.
-Subsequent scans occur every 24 hours after the initial scan.
-Subsequent scans are much faster because they only deal with changes to the existing files.

 8. Accessing the File IQ Dashboards